ai2cm/fv3gfs-wrapper/README.md

 built, taking up quite a lot of time.
 On subsequent builds, these may be retrieved from cached images, if you allow caching on your system.

-The ESMF and FMS images can instead be retrieved from docker if you build with the flag `BUILD_FROM_INTERMEDIATE=y make build-docker`.
+The ESMF, FMS, MPICH, and Serialbox images can instead be retrieved from docker if you build with the flag `BUILD_FROM_INTERMEDIATE=y make build-docker`.
 This can greatly decrease build time.